-7.8.
 Notification to Bidders and Publication of Bidder Shortlist

-- 7.8.1.
-Ofgem will notify each Bidder, via the Portal, whether its PQ Submission has been successful or unsuccessful, and will give reasons for its determination. - 7.8.2.
-Following its evaluation, Ofgem will determine which Bidders shall become Qualifying Bidders and will be invited to participate in the ITT Stage for that particular Tender Exercise. - 7.8.3.
-The notices given to successful Bidders will set out the next steps required to participate in the ITT Stage. - 7.8.4.
-Once all Bidders have been notified, the shortlist of Bidders for each Qualifying Project will be published on the Portal and on the Ofgem website.
+- 7.23 Ofgem will notify each Bidder, via the Portal, whether its PQ Submission or EPQ Submission has been successful or unsuccessful, and will give reasons for its determination. - 7.24 Following its evaluation, Ofgem will determine which Bidders shall become Qualifying Bidders and will be invited to participate in the ITT Stage for that particular Tender Exercise. - 7.25 The notices given to successful Bidders will set out the next steps required to participate in the ITT Stage. - 7.26 Once all Bidders have been notified, the shortlist of Bidders for each Qualifying Project will be published on the Portal and on the Ofgem website.
 Ofgem may also make a general public announcement.
+Where an additional EPQ Stage is to be held for a particular Tender Exercise, any additional Bidders invited to participate in the ITT Stage for a relevant Qualifying Project following that additional EPQ Stage will be notified of next steps they will need to take in order to participate in the ITT Stage and following that the published shortlist of Bidders for each Qualifying Project will be updated as relevant.